Koken-Community-Support/GDPR-Cookie-Consent/README.md

 * Customazible information text message
 * Customazible colors
 * Option to ignore specific cookies
-* Option to restrict to EU locations or disregards geolocation and display for everyone
+* Option to restrict to EU locations, or disregards geolocation and display for everyone

 ### Credits
 * Original script by [@zoxxx](https://github.com/zoxxx)